 The Federal Deposit Insurance Corporation (FDIC) is responsible for enforcing laws and regulations associated with consumer protection as it relates to APR.
 There are rules that govern the following:

 Fortunately, as a consumer, you don’t have to concern yourself with the many rules and regulations that govern lenders.
-As long as you understand APR, you can rest easy knowing that there are many governing bodies with a close eye on lenders and lending practices.
+As long as you can answer the question, “what is APR?” you can rest easy knowing that there are many governing bodies with a close eye on lenders and lending practices.

 There are many reasons for the confusion surrounding APR, including the fact that a credit card account can have multiple APRs.
 Most people pay close attention to the APR for purchases.
 They know one thing to be true: if they carry a balance from one month to the next, this is the rate that will use to calculate how their balance is impacted.